Anatolian Seljuk architecture: Caravanserais

 Some caravanserais were simple rectangular buildings with no courtyard, consisting of a hall with vaulted aisles.
 One example, the Alayhan caravanserai, possibly built by Kiliç Arslan II around 1190, features one of the oldest muqarnas-decorated portals in Anatolian Islamic architecture.
 Another example is the Susuz Han (c.
 1246) on the road between Antalya and Burdur, although its lack of a courtyard may be due to an unfinished construction or to a later demolition.
 Others caravanserais consist of a large courtyard surrounded by roofed arcades but without a large roofed hall.
 There are relatively few examples of this type, including the Evdir Han (1215–1219) and the Kırkgöz Han (possibly built between 1237 and 1246), both also located on the Antalya–Burdur road.

-The most monumental caravanserais combined both of these types, with major examples including the Sultan Han on the Konya–Aksaray road (1229), the Sultan Han near Kayseri (1236–1237), the Ağzıkara Han northeast of Aksaray (completed in 1240), and the Karatay Han east of Kayseri (completed circa 1240).
+The most monumental caravanserais combined both of these types, with major examples including the Sultan Han on the Konya–Aksaray road (1229), the Sultan Han near Kayseri (1236–1237), the Ağzıkara Han northeast of Aksaray (completed in 1240), and the Karatay Han east of Kayseri (completed c.
+1240).
 They have a fortress-like exterior appearance with semi-round bastions and an entrance portal of decorated carved stone leading to an open-air inner courtyard.
 In the center of these courtyards there is sometimes a small cubic prayer room raised above the ground on four pillars.
 On the opposite side of the entrance another portal led to a covered hall with many aisles running perpendicular to a central aisle with a central dome.